RayHightower/rayhightower.github.octo-broken/source/_posts/2013-10-31-tohtml-using-vim-code-snippets-in-keynote-presentations.markdown

 ###Washed Out Code?
 If the code looks washed out when you paste it into Keynote, you have a few alternatives:

-* Start with a lighter background in Vim at the beginning, or
+* Start with a different theme in Vim at the beginning, or
-* Darken the background in Keynote by using the Keynote inspector.
+* Darken/lighten the background in Keynote by using the Keynote inspector.

 ###The Finished Slide
 Here's what the finished product looks like.
 All set for Saturday's presentation.